 Recruitment through Artificial Intelligence (AI)

 When filling a role, it’s an HR manager’s job to consider potential candidates and how they would fit within the company.
 It takes time, money and resources to interview and gather all this information.
 This routine is becoming a thing of the past.
 Online screening software, such as Workable, assist HR managers in sorting through applications and contacting potential candidates.
-Automated systems do the heavy lifting for HR managers.
+Automated systems do the heavy lifting for HR managers, including when it comes to labour and employment law considerations.
 They identify the qualifications required for a role and highlight suitable candidates.
 The functionality of the system will continue to improve with advancements in technology.

 Prime examples of technology advancements in HR in companies, are Ikea and Microsoft.
 They utilise a virtual assistant AI program called Robot Vera.
 Vera has the capacity to host online video interviews, make calls on the employer’s behalf and make resume selections based on existing company data.
 While most companies are yet to engage with programs at this level, this is a glimpse into the future of digital recruitment.